gohugoio/hugo/content/en/showcase/arolla-cocoon/index.md

 - Replace the Google Maps widget by the [OpenStreetMap](http://www.openstreetmap.org/) equivalent
 - Use a [Zotabox](http://www.zotabox.com) contact form.
 - Write the content in French & in English directly on the content pages, describe their services, add fun facts and true testimonies.
-- Setup a GPRD compliant site with the new Hugo options.
+- Setup a GDPR compliant site with the new Hugo options.
 - Use [Netlify](https://www.netlify.com) for publishing it in a breeze.

 The first version was up in 4 hours, and the polished 2 languages version was published on Netlify the next day.